 OEM vs Compatible: Making the Right Choice

 One of the most frequent questions we receive from procurement managers is whether to purchase original equipment manufacturer (OEM) accessories or certified compatible alternatives.
-The short answer: for most clinical applications, quality compatible accessories from a certified manufacturer deliver equivalent performance at 40–70% lower cost.
+The short answer: for many clinical applications, quality compatible accessories from a certified manufacturer can deliver equivalent performance at a meaningfully lower cost.

 We've written a detailed comparison covering cost analysis, clinical considerations, regulatory compliance, and when each option is appropriate: OEM vs Compatible Patient Monitor Accessories: What to Know.